code-shaper/code-shaper-website/docs/community/code-shaper-plugin-directory.md

 Please see [Creating a custom CLI](../how-to-guides/creating-a-custom-cli) for details.

+### @code-shaper/express

+This plugin contains a single generator to scaffold an Express server to host APIs.
+Please see [Express plugin](../reference/express-plugin.md) for details.

 ### @code-shaper/plugin

 This plugin generates scaffolding for creating your own plugins and generators.